Greenford/billboard/final_proposal.md

 album type (single, album, or compilation) genre

+Will also do some NLP analysis of term disparity between billboard and Nillboard (non-Billboard) tracks.

 ### Impact
 One hit track can bring in tons of profit for a record label and music artists, so it's important to know what makes a hit track.
 Conversely, there's a sizeable market for indie music/music that offers a novel experience apart from the mainstream.